How to Prepare for a Long Haul Flight

-We know what you were thinking, you were going to wear your best skinny jeans, corset, cowboy hat and stilettos… Well don’t!
+We know what you were thinking, you were going to wear your best skinny jeans, corset, cowboy hat and stilettos… Well, don’t!
 Comfort is key.
 You don’t want to have to peel away your clothes after 13–24 hours of flying.

 Stick to the sweat pants/shorts/leggings, your cosiest T-shirt/shirt/jumper, and trainers/sneakers (but nothing that’s going to stink the whole plane out when you take them off).

 Remember to pack layers into your carry-on.
-Airline typically have the air conditioning cranked up in the cabin, which can get a little chilly and stop you from being able to sleep.
+Airlines typically have the air conditioning cranked up in the cabin, which can get a little chilly and stop you from being able to sleep.
 Although most airlines will provide a blanket, taking your own spare layers will guarantee optimum temperature control!

 As for your check-in luggage, make sure you have all the appropriate clothing for a gap year in New Zealand.
 See more tips at What Clothes to Pack to Travel in New Zealand.

 Sleeping on a long-haul flight